Kevin8428/school-work/linux_academy_kubernetes_cka/concept_checklist.md

 8. learn about metrics-server, metrics API
 9. look at udemy - anything not covered?
 10. look at service files like kube-apiserver.service - what is a service file? when are they used, how to edit etc
+11. kubernetes w/ aws - EKS etc
+13. containerd
+14. look at commands checklist eg `nslookup`, `systemctl`, `docker ps -a`
+15. SECRETS - practice setting/getting

+# Lightning lab questions
+- what is draining a node? why use it and what does it do?
+- `kubectl uncordon` - what does this do?
+- there is kubelet on control plane?
+I thought just worker

 0. learn about service networking - kubelet, kube-proxy and ip tables - DONE
 0. learn about controllers like nginx contollers and deploying them - DONE